-The duties of the Act only applies to public service contracts* above the EU threshold or when setting up a framework agreement for services above the EU threshold.
+The duties of the Act only applies to public service contracts* above the procurement threshold or when setting up a framework agreement for services above the threshold.

 *public services contract has the same meaning as in The Public Contracts Regulations 2015 as amended